Back to Blog

 Price: Free (100 subscribers) / $49/mo at 10,000 subscribers.
 Transactional emails included at no extra cost.

 v0 generates React components, and Sequenzy's API integrates cleanly with Next.js API routes.
 Unlike Resend, which handles only transactional email, Sequenzy gives you full marketing automation included.
-One integration handles password resets AND your onboarding sequences.
+One integration handles password resets AND your onboarding email sequences.

 Sequenzy handles both transactional emails and marketing automation in one platform.
 Your Next.js API routes call one service for everything.
 One sender reputation, one dashboard, half the complexity.
+For a deeper look at why unified platforms save time, see our comparison guide.

 Where it falls short: No SMS messaging, no landing page builder, smaller integration ecosystem than legacy platforms.
 For landing pages, v0 can generate them directly.